EdgeBox/sync-core-on-premise/docs/SetupOnPremise.md

 If you are using rest+queue separately, replace `sync-core` with `sync-core-queue` below.

 Create the following two cron jobs:
-- Every hour at minute 0 (sync-core): yarn run console syndication update-stats
+- Every hour at minute 0 (sync-core): sync-core syndication update-stats
-- Every minute (ideally close to second 0) (sync-core-broker): yarn run console-broker messages cron
+- Every minute (ideally close to second 0) (sync-core-broker): sync-core-broker messages cron

 **Caution: The message broker cron job is NOT expected to be retried on failure as jobs are not expected to overlap.**

 All other cron jobs can be retried on failure.

+**Caution: Some cron jobs are expected to run early every minute, so you need a pod scheduler that has new pods up and running within 15s.**
+**If you are using a slow scheduler like Fargate please reach out to us for alternative cron job scheduling options.**

 ## Logging